ReemAlsamary/Robot-Navigation-Using-SLAM-ROS/README.md

 ---

-### 4. Launch Simulation World.There are 3 simulation environments are set for TurtleBot3 and I will lunch them one by one for testing.
+### 4. Launch Simulation World.
+- There are 3 simulation environments are set for TurtleBot3 and I will lunch them one by one for testing.

 - Empty world with a robot called "burger"
 ```